Magic Circle Festival: DVD

 A 2 disc DVD package of the 2007 event was released in October 2007.
 It was produced by Manowar bassist Joey DeMaio and directed by Neil Johnson.

-The DVD was also included as a free gift for a limited time to anyone who bought tickets for Magic Circle Festival 2008.
+The DVD was also included as a gift for a limited time to anyone who bought tickets for Magic Circle Festival 2008.

 A DVD covering the 2008 festival was released in September 2008.